effectfully-ou/sketches/generalizing-unliftio/README.md

 ()
 ```

-And we can drop `hoist lift` from the other example as well:
+And we can drop `hoist lift` from the other example too:

 ```haskell
 newtype AppT m a = AppT